 Waste generated by the facility's operations, including any solid waste storage and processing units, will be disposed at the facility unless waste generated is unauthorized for acceptance by the facility.
 Any such waste will be disposed at an authorized solid waste management facility.
-Wastewaters generated by a facility shall be managed in accordance with §4.29 Contaminated Water Management of this SOP.
+Wastewaters generated by a facility or all liquids resulting from the operation of the facility shall be managed in accordance with §4.29, Contaminated Water Management of this SOP.
+Wastewaters include the following: